-In this six-part workshop, learn how to craft a quilt from start to finish and explore the art of quilt-making through a historical and cultural lens.
+In this three-part workshop, learn to craft a sampler quilt from start to finish and explore the art of quilting through a historical and cultural lens.

 Syllabus at a Glance

 This course includes three total sessions, each lasting 1.5 hours on three consecutive Thursdays beginning November 2.

 Session 1 (Thursday, 11/2, 7:00–8:30 PM ET)| Piecing

 We’ll discuss materials in depth, including fabric selection, batting, thread and more, as well as learn our first four quilt blocks.